 Engineers Without Borders – USA September, 2005

-DRAFT
+2nd DRAFT

+March 23, 2014 by Jon

 Foreword:

 The intention of the EWB-USA guideline series is to provide the basic elements for making informed decisions when investigating and designing sustainable systems in developing countries.
 This guide does not replace the need for supervision of the project by an experienced water resources professional.

+These guidelines are intended not only to provide basic information but also provide a link to other documents on the EWB-USA website that will provide more detailed and current information for members on particular subjects.

 Authors: Dan Garbely, TAC Member Mark Reiner, EWB-USA Projects Director Wes Wilson, TAC member